A beginner of NFV journey faces two obstacles when trying to understanding NFV Management & Orchestration (NFV MANO):

 1. Virtualized Infrastructure Manager (VIM):

-VIM manages NFVI resources in “one domain”.
+VIM manages Network Functions Virtualization Infrastructure (NFVI) resources in “one domain”.
 (NFVI is the NFV Infrastructure that includes physical (server, storage etc.), virtual resources (Virtual Machines) and software resources (hypervisor) in an NFV environment).

 Note the word “one domain” here.
 So there may be multiple VIMs in an NFV architecture, each managing its respective NFV Infrastructure (NFVI) domain.
 Keep this concept of “multiple VIMs” in mind as we will re-visit it again during Orchestrator section.